-Set aside all the hesitations, your customers already know the cloud is bringing big changes for all businesses, from tech startups in Silicon Valley to urban and small-town mom-and-pop shops.
+Set aside all the hesitations, your customers already know the cloud is bringing big changes for all businesses, from tech startups in Silicon Valley to mom-and-pop shops.

 They need to be assured how cloud benefits can be translated into their day-to-day IT operations:

 - Greater cost savings and predictable IT budget: There is no need to own hardware or pay for 24/7 servers while they only operate from 9am to 5pm.
 Because the cloud does all the updates and patching automatically, they can also save from expensive software updates.